 According to Stacey (2001), dialogue assumes a distinction between the individual and the collective mind.
-Stacey argues that the individual and the group are the same phenomenon and that there is no transcendent whole, or group mind, or common pool of meaning outside of it.
+Stacey argues that the individual and the group are the same phenomenon and that there is no transcendent whole nor a group mind, nor a common pool of meaning outside of it.
 Rather, common meaning emerges in the communicative interaction between people in their local situation in the present (Stacey, 2001).
-However, dialogue is fundamentally not resting on such an ontological split, but rather in line with the view Stacey holds on this particular issue.
-Bohm whose ideas about dialogue the argument is directed against, clearly states (Bohm 1992; Bohm 1996) that individual thinking is dependent on cultural structures of thought and that individual thinking has an impact on the common structure and content of thought in a given culture.
-In fact, dialogue rest on the idea that individual thoughts and collective thought are not separate but necessarily affecting each other.
+However, contrary to what Stacey suggests dialogue is fundamentally not resting on such an ontological split, but rather in line with the view Stacey holds on this particular issue.
+Bohm whose ideas about dialogue the argument is directed against, clearly states (Bohm, 1992; Bohm, 1996) that individual thinking is dependent on cultural structures of thought and that individual thinking has an impact on the common structure and content of thought in a given culture.
+In fact, dialogue rest on the idea that individual thoughts and collective thought are not separate but necessarily affect each other.
 Dialogue is rather in line with constructivism (Gergen et al., 2002).
-However, Stacey must be credited for his indirect criticism of attempts to present dialogue as resting more or less on mysticism and as a strive for predetermined metaphysical insights.
+However, Stacey must be credited for his indirect criticism of the attempts to present dialogue as resting more or less on mysticism and as a strive for predetermined metaphysical insights.
 I will return to this point in the next to last section of the paper.